 This article appears the day before the anniversary of T&T’s 55th Independence Day.
 This week I examine the recent claims by the CLF group and its supporters as to its Black origin and so on.
 Those claims can be summarised as:

 ‘CLF is a black-owned and controlled conglomerate which has fallen into some difficulty and had to seek a bailout…it would be a tragedy to have such a company destroyed by liquidation or otherwise by the sitting black government’

-This is my interview with Rennie Bishop on 107.7 FM on Sunday 16 July 2017 to discuss the Eden Gardens debacle now come to light and continuing CL Financial bailout.
-Part 1 and Part 2.
+This is my interview with Rennie Bishop on 107.7 FM on Sunday 6 August 2017 to discuss the No Man’s Land transaction and other CL Financial bailout matters stemming therefrom.
 Video courtesy TTRN -Trinidad and Tobago Radio Network Limited.

 In my previous article, Camille Robinson-Regis was incorrectly named as a member of that Cabinet, when she was in fact serving as our High Commissioner to Canada.

 The voices of our leading Artists urge us to search for meaning, if we are serious about building a civilisation out of the lies and ruin we inhabit.
 That kind of serious building requires a solid foundation which must contain sober reflection and acceptance of responsibility by both the people and the leaders.
 This is the Season of Reflection, so this week I am looking backward to go forward.
 A Sankofa pause to delve into these sobering CL Financial events to try to derive some meaning.
 We have now passed Emancipation, so the series is moving onward to Independence.

 In this article I will examine the positions taken by various leaders as the CLF crisis gathered force, culminating in the declaration of the bailout on 30 January 2009.
 There is either a sobering naivete or a lack of rectitude in the highest chambers in our Republic.